-UH-nett Vest (the University and College Network for Western Norway) is a formal collaborative network between six institutions: the University of Bergen, the University of Stavanger, Bergen University College, Sogn og Fjordane University College, Volda University College and Stord/Haugesund University College.
+UH-nett Vest (the University and College Network for Western Norway) is a formal collaborative network between five institutions: University of Bergen, University of Stavanger, Western Norway University of Applied Sciences, Volda University College and University of Agder.

 The network aims to enhance academic activity at the individual institutions.
 These will remain separate, independent institutions and further develop their distinctive characteristics and advantages.
 However, the network aims at a clear regional, national and international role in education and research.